mitre/cti/USAGE-CAPEC.md

 # Introduction
 This document describes how to query and manipulate CAPEC data in this repository.
-Machine-readable CAPEC data is available in a JSON-based [STIX 2.0](https://oasis-open.github.io/cti-documentation/stix/intro) and STIX 2.1 formats.
+Machine-readable CAPEC data is available in a JSON-based [STIX 2.0 and STIX 2.1 formats](https://oasis-open.github.io/cti-documentation/stix/intro).
+See [Release Notes](#release-notes) for any changes to the generation of the STIX CAPEC data.

 STIX 2.x is just JSON and so should be very accessible from Python and other programming languages.
 If you are using Python, the [python-stix2](https://github.com/oasis-open/cti-python-stix2) library can help you work with the content as shown in the examples below.